The Man Without a Country (opera): Performances

 There were four performances at the Metropolitan Opera during the 1936–37 season (May 12, 17, 22, and 28) and one during the following season on February 17, 1938.
 Damrosch conducted the premiere and Wilfrid Pelletier conducted the subsequent four performances.
-The production was directed by Desire Defrere.
+The production was directed by Désiré Defrère.
 The May 22, 1937, performance was broadcast live over the NBC Red Network The soprano Helen Traubel made her Met debut in the role of Mary Rutledge, Nolan's love, a character not in the original story.
 Damrosch said "You can't write a good opera without a woman."

 The opera was performed in Chicago on November 6, 1937, with Arthur Carron and Helen Traubel reprising their roles from the premiere.
 Damrosch conducted the performance.

 Critical reaction

 Olin Downes of The New York Times wrote "the music never goes too deep ...
 It readily becomes sentimental but rises no higher and constantly resorts to cliches, or in the words of Hazlitt, launches platitudes with the fury of thunderbolts."
 Downes praised the singers, saying Arthur Carron "sang with marked sincerity and feeling" while Traubel had a "big voice, of unusual capacity for dramatic expression".
 "As for Dr. Damrosch as conductor", wrote Downes, "he excelled, inspiring all with his own authority and enthusiasm, the geniality of his temperament, the capacity to lead the interpreters and imbue them with his own fire, at the age of 75."
 Damrosch, reported the Times, "told the audience that several weeks ago he was quite despondent about having so little time left to write.
 But, he added, Deems Taylor, composer and critic, reminded him that Verdi wrote Falstaff when he was 80, and that encouraged him to go on writing."

 Oscar Thompson in Musical America wrote "Damrosch has written a score of respectable craftsmanship, if of an order that looks backwards rather than forward.
 It is not a distinguished score but it is agreeable in its thoroughly orthodox, eclectic way—well orchestrated, well-knit and shipshape in the things that go to make an opera stage-worthy."

 Walter Strauß in the Austrian magazine Tonfilm Theater Tanz said the "extremely beautiful" music was "young, true, and sensitive", and wished it could be heard in Vienna.